openzipkin/zipkin/zipkin-storage/elasticsearch/README.md

 ## Indexes
-Spans are stored into daily indices, for example spans with a timestamp falling on 2016/03/19 will be stored in the index named 'zipkin:span-2016-03-19' or 'zipkin-span-2016-03-19' if using Elasticsearch version 7 or higher.
+Spans are stored into daily indices, for example spans with a timestamp falling on 2016/03/19 will be stored in the index named 'zipkin:span-2016-03-19' or 'zipkin-span-2016-03-19' if using Elasticsearch version 7 or higher (8+ tested).
 There is no support for TTL through this SpanStore.
 It is recommended instead to use [Elastic Curator](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/about.html) to remove indices older than the point you are interested in.